Skip to main content Skip to navigation

 • Sharpened skills in critical thinking and communication

-• Confidence built by organizing, detailing, and presenting their work publicly
+• Confidence built by organizing, detailing, and presenting their work publicly–that is, disseminating it

-• Feedback received from learned judges and the public about their work and how well they explain it
+• Feedback received from knowledgeable judges and guest experts about their work and how well they explain it

 • Chance to learn about the work being done by peers across the university